TorahBibleCodes/TorahBibleCodes/README.md

 - The sencente have a logical estructure and can be True Or False

-- The sentence gamatria sumatory value respect to the global number of characters need to be smaller than 10, you can adjust the percentege to ensure the results over the random entropy of the data .
+- The sentence gematria sumatory value respect to the global number of characters need to be smaller than 10, you can adjust the percentege to ensure the results over the random entropy of the data .

 - H(n*book_chars) == H(n*Random)